jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

     * The Uniqueness rules don't apply across the **Pocket Universe** and original universe.
 (For example, you could have a Human Torch in both Universes.)
     * Note: Your hand, deck, KO pile, and out-of-game piles can be accessed in both the original universe and the **Pocket Universe** (more on this below).
 * Each player who has characters in a **Pocket Universe** will take a separate turn in that **Pocket Universe** after their normal turn (before the next player's normal turn, and including the turn Franklin creates the **Pocket Universe**).
     * First take your normal turn.
 During this turn, ignore the **Pocket Universe**.
     * After your turn is over, you then take a **Pocket Universe** turn.
 During this turn, ignore the original universe.
-    * The cars you play on a paraticular turn can only affect that turn's universe.
+    * The cars you play on a particular turn can only affect that turn's universe.
+* A **Pocket Universe** turn sequence is a little different than a normal turn, as follows:
+    * Start of turn
+        * Note that there is no Draw Phase.
+    * Recovery Phase
+    * Formation Step
+        * Note that there is no Build Phase because there are no rec

 # Gambit
 ## [Gambit](http://vs.tcgbrowser.com/images/cards/big/RES-003.jpg) (MC)